 Unassigned Fund Balance - Available expendable financial resources in a governmental fund that are not designated for a specific purpose.
-The fund balances for Counties Support, ROE Programs and Services, Special Services, and Workforce Investment Act are considered unassigned.
+The fund balances for General Fund's Counties Support, ROE Programs and Services and Special Services are considered unassigned.

 Net Position